MyKo101/Thesis/thesis.knit.md

 <!--
 To Do List:
-Set up Supervisor's Hypothesis Accounts
-Sort out monospacing in kables (double spaces get rendered as single space.
-Seems to be happening                                   before being saved as a html)
-Add in written details in Supp.
-Material
-Figure out scroll_box() for the PH Five-State
-Make equations not in aligns (rolls onto second page in Five-State Model) Write up current draft of other papers pdf tables aren't aligned
+Write up current draft of other papers
 Add Timeline
-Figure out equation referencing
-Download options showing up in pdf
-Abstract subsections appearing in TOC in Thesis (e.g. 3.0.1 Background) Add "Appendix" heading (or page) to thesis version

 -->

 Welcome to my Thesis.
 I've used R Markdown to create a gitbook style thesis, as well as a traditional pdf (following the UoM Thesis template).
+The html version can be found [here](https://michaelbarrowman.co.uk/thesis).

 I sent an email with details of how you can log in to the [hypothes.is](https://hypothes.is/) system.
 This will let you add comments to the gitbook pages.
 This is actually a really useful tool and has the ability to add annotations to any webpage.
-Just highlight the text you want to comment on, and the annotate bubble pops up.
-Make sure you click Post to Public after writing the annotation and annotations.
+Annotated text can be seen highlighted and to add your own, just highlight the text you want to comment on, and the annotate bubble pops up (try it now).
+Make sure you click Post to Public after writing the annotation and annotations can include Rich Text and Markdown.
+You can view Annotations by clicking the menu on the right and this will show all comments.

-Google Docs was great, but when I started to use R Markdown, I realised I could embed tables and equations automatically using `kable` and `LaTeX` and it'll would make it much easier to collate papers into my thesis.
+Google Docs was great, but when I started to use R Markdown for other purposes, I realised I could embed tables and equations much easier and automatically using `kable`.
 Google Docs on it's own became rather clunky (especially with tables, just like Word) and whenever I updated a document using R Markdown, any comments that were added to the document were lost.
 It was also difficult for you to remember *where* each document lived.
-Gitbook solves these problems.

-I've written this document to be ready to become my thesis, but each chapter is a separate file, which can be downloaded within the chapter as a pdf or a a raw tex file (including relevant supplementary material).
+Since R Markdown can also output to `LaTeX` I thought it would be easier to collate papers together.
+I'd have had to do this kind of transition over to`LaTeX` for my thesis eventually and this would have been difficult and tedious from Google Docs or Word.

+Importantly, I've also added in functionality to output each chapter individually.
+For unpublished papers, there will be a link to download the pdf and tex versions of the individual paper.

 Everything here is hosted in a [Github repo](https://https://github.com/MyKo101/Thesis).
 I originally used Github as my backup, but then decided to increase how I used it.

-I've also outlined my expected timeline below.
-This thesis document, along with each chapter's files (at their respective urls) will be updated.